Call for Scholarships and Seed Grants

 The development of Ontario’s Indigenous Mentorship Network is guided by an an Anishinabe concept Mno Nimkodadding Geegi (translation: “we are all connected”).
 This concept relates to our Network’s goals of mentorship, to our responsibilities and relatedness with local communities, but also to the ways we understand health and well-being.

 IMN-Ontario understands health and well-being across many dimensions and scales, from the individual and reaching to family, community, environment, and inclusive of historical experiences and the contemporary political, cultural, social and economic structures and environments that impact health and well-being day to day.

 If you have questions about whether your proposed project fits within IMN’s mandate, please contact the Program Coordinator, Katie Big-Canoe at email@example.com.

 Only Indigenous students registered at an Ontario University are eligible to apply.
 Graduate and Health Professionals must be undertaking applied community-based health and well-being research.

-To apply, fill out the Scholarship Application Form below and submit along with all required documentation by Thursday January 31, 2019.
+To apply, fill out the Scholarship Application Form below and submit along with all required documentation by Monday February 1, 2021.
+DEADLINE EXTENDED: Now due Monday February 22, 2021.
 Late applications will not be accepted.
 Applications must be emailed to: firstname.lastname@example.org

 - Graduate and Health Professional Scholarship: Application Form